Health Science, B.S.College of Arts and Sciences

 Cell Culture Research Facility

-Barnstead Smart2Pure water purification system that converts tap water to both ASTM Type 1 and Type 2 water.
-This has a 6-liter tank and vent filter, pretreatment cartridge, ultrapure polisher cartridge, a sterile 0.2 µm filter, pressure regulator, ultraviolet lamp and filter.
+Water, free from impurities, is needed to conduct precise experiments with minimal variability.
+Water is the foundation for almost all physiological experiments.
+The interpretation of results can safely be made, free of doubt, with water that is ultrapure and free of impurities that can distort these results.
+We have the Barnstead Smart2Pure Water Purification System that converts tap water to both ASTM Type 1 and Type 2 water.
+This has a 6-liter tank and vent filter, pretreatment cartridge, ultrapure polisher cartridge, a sterile 0.2 µm filter, pressure regulator, ultraviolet lamp, and filter.

-Preparatory area that includes a 6-foot Air Master systems fume hood for experimental work with solvents and reagents and also a Synergy HTX multi-mode microplate for ultraviolet-visual absorbance, fluorescence, luminescence and AlphaScreen/AlphaLISA workflows.
+Preparing buffers and reagents for multi-phase laboratory instruction done in a well-equipped room facilitates instruction.
+We have a functional preparatory area that includes a 6-foot Air Master Systems fume hood for experimental work with solvents and reagents, and also a Synergy HTX multi-mode microplate reader for ultraviolet-visual absorbance, fluorescence, luminescence, and AlphaScreen/AlphaLISA workflows.
 It includes a dual reagent injector module.
+This microplate reader reads 96-well plates and ultrasensitive readings on biochemical reactions.
+We have enzymatic kits that can, for instance, determine hormone levels in human blood, and determine if there are endocrine disorders present in the donor.

 Careers in this Degree